-- Two Synchronous Serial Port (SSP) controllers with multi-protocol capabilities.
-They can operate as SPI, 4-wire TI SSI, or Microwire bus - SPI controller.
+- Two Synchronous Serial Port (SSP) controllers, SSP0 and SSP1, with multi-protocol capabilities.
+They can operate as SPI, 4-wire TI SSI, or Microwire bus controllers. - A Serial Peripheral Interface (SPI) controller.
 SSP0 is intended to be used as an alternative for the SPI interface.
-SPI is included as a legacy peripheral. - Three enhanced IC-bus interfaces, one supporting the full IC specification, and two with standard port pins. - Four UARTs. - Two-channel CAN controller. - Ethernet MAC with RMII interface and dedicated DMA controller. - USB 2.0 full-speed controller that can be configured for either device, host, or OTG operation with an on-chip PHY for device and Host functions and a dedicated DMA controller.
+SPI is included as a legacy peripheral. - Three enhanced Inter-Integrated Circuit (I2C) bus interfaces, one supporting the full I2C specification, and two with standard port pins.
+I2C is pronounced I-squared-C. - Four UARTs. - A two-channel CAN controller. - Ethernet MAC with RMII interface and dedicated DMA controller. - USB 2.0 full-speed controller that can be configured for either device, host, or OTG operation with an on-chip PHY for device and host functions and a dedicated DMA controller.

-In this experiment, we will use the SSP interface using the SPI protocol.
+In this experiment, we will use the SSP interface configured for the SPI protocol.